FAQ

 Everyone is invited to come and enjoy the festivities!

 Whether you’re a shepherd, local, or out-of-towner, we encourage you to come and have a fantastic time.
-Come see the sheep, watch the dogs run, and grab a bite to eat.
+Come see the sheep, shop the vendors, compete in the contests, watch the dogs run, and grab a bite to eat.

 No registration necessary just to attend!